bluehabit/BlogPosts/CSS/CSS Only Animations.md

 }
 ```

 Now lets grab our thunder bolt shapes in the SVG with their classes `.bolt1` and `.bolt2`.
 Just like we did with the cloudBreath animation.
-We will make the animation loop indefinitley by giving it the value of `infinite` for `animation-iteration-count`.
+We will make the animation loop indefinitely by giving it the value of `infinite` for `animation-iteration-count`.
 To reuse the the same animation for `.bolt2` we will stagger the animation by giving it a slight delay `animation-delay: .5s`.

 ```
 .bolt1 {